ytmimi/Horizon-Media-Weather-Data/README.md

 #### *2)* What are potential optimization opportunities?
   * The [OpenWeatherMap API Tips](https://openweathermap.org/appid) also state that weather data in their system doesn't update more than once every 10 minutes.
 To improve our programs performance and reduce the number of API calls we need to make, we could introduce caching to our program.
 It would make sense to cache data for each city up to 10 minutes since that's the refresh rate.
-If a user requests data for a city that's already been cached we can immideately return the response instead of making an API request.
+If a user requests data for a city that's already been cached we can immediately return the response instead of making an API request.

   * It might also make sense to make API requests asynchronously.
 Because of rate limiting there would need to be some consideration for batching requests together before making a group of API requests.
 Being able to send a group of requests off at the same time would drastically improve the speed of the program.